 - The cable is long enough to allow you to be as physical and involved as you want.

-- They lack the ability to produce sub-bass effects.
+- They cannot produce sub-bass effects.

 - They can sometimes start to leak if the stage monitors are cranked too loud.